 - Addison’s Disease (The adrenal disease President Kennedy had)

-- Alopecia areata (yes, hair loss is often autoimmune)
+- Alopecia areata (yes, autoimmune diseases that cause hair loss are common)

 - Carpal Tunnel